-Acceptance of this offer for University housing is by completing and electronically signing the ResidentialCommunity Contract on Hawkville and paying the room reservation fee via credit card.
+Acceptance of this offer for University housing is by completing and electronically signing the Residential Community Contract on Hawkville and paying the room reservation fee via credit card.
 The room reservation fee represents a down payment, which will reserve a space in the residence hall and will be applied against the room fee.

-The room reservation fee is non-refundable.
-By signing and returning the contract, the student (and his/her parents where applicable) agrees to accept and abide by all of the terms and conditions of the Contract.
+The deposit is non-refundable.
+Students who cancel their housing contract after July 1 will be subject to a \$500 breach of contract fee.
+By signing the Contract, the student (and his/her parents where applicable) agrees to accept and abide by all of the terms and conditions of the Contract.

 New students are provided with housing information through the UMES Office of Admissions upon acceptance.
 New students must first activate their UMES account in order to gain access to the online reservation system (Hawkville) where they can complete a housing contract and pay the required room reservation fee.

-If a student did not reside in the residence hall during the fall semester, he/she is required to pay a room reservation fee and sign a contract.
+The housing deposit is non-refundable.
+If a returning student did not reside in the residence hall during the fall semester, he/she is required to pay a room reservation fee in the spring and sign a contract.
 The Room Reservation fee shall be announced via email and flyers will be distributed to all current students.
-The room reservation fee is non-refundable.